Ford Mondeo Hybrid practicality & boot space

 On top of that, there’s space in the back for two large adults to sit comfortably – and three at a pinch – and there’s even plenty of places to stash your odds and ends: the glovebox is a decent size, and there are a pair of cupholders in the front, as well as a tray behind the gearstick.

 As far as practicality and versatility go, the real fly in the ointment is the boot.
 The hybrid saloon is less easy to use in everyday life than the petrol and diesel hatchbacks.
 That’s because the rear windscreen doesn’t lift when you open the tailgate, and that makes it far more awkward to get things in and out .

-To make matters worse, the boot itself is much smaller in the HEV saloon than in other Mondeos.
-Thanks to the amount of room given over to all the components in the hybrid system, the boot space in this version of the Mondeo only adds up to 383 litres.
-That’s far less than the 550 litres you can get in the hatchback, although a little better than you’ll get in a Prius.
+To make matters worse, the boot itself is much smaller in the hybrid saloon than in other Mondeos.
+Due to the amount of room given over to all the components in the hybrid system, the boot space in this version of the Mondeo only adds up to 383 litres.
+That’s far less than the 550 litres you can get in the hatchback, although a little better than you get in a Toyota Prius.